Georgia School Counselor Certification

 • Completion of a master’s degree or higher in a counseling area and submission of a valid State of Georgia Professional Counselor’s license issued by the Professional Licensing Boards Division of the Office of the Secretary of State

-You must also have completed at least three (3) semesters hours of college credit with a grade of B or higher in special education.
+You must also have completed at least three (3) semester hours of college credit with a grade of B or higher in special education.
 Applicants holding a valid National Board for Professional Teaching Standards (NBPTS) certification satisfy the special education requirement.

 Provisional Certificate